transloadit/jquery-sdk/README.md

   <code>wait</code>
  </td>
  <td markdown="1">
   Specifies whether the plugin should wait for files to be processed before submitting the form.
-This is `false` by default.
+This is <code>false</code> by default.
  </td>
 </tr>
 <tr>
  <td markdown="1">
-  `params`
+  <code>params</code>
  </td>
  <td markdown="1">

 An object of Assembly instructions that should be executed.
 For examples please check [the minimal integration](#the-minimal-integration).
-This is `null` by default, which means the instructions are read from the hidden input field named `params`.
+This is <code>null</code> by default, which means the instructions are read from the hidden input field named <code>params</code>.

 Here is an example: